February 2, 2018 3:11 pm

 Key point: Authorization is the step that determines what a user is able to do and see on your website.
 Permissions should be used on both staff and user accounts so that they only have access to the capabilities they need.

-To simplify their roles: authentication is the “Who are you?” part, and authorization provides the “What are you allowed to do?” part.
+Think of them this way: authentication asks “Who are you?”, and authorization asks “What are you allowed to do?”

-Authentication and authorization keep internal accounts organized and can help catch unauthorized activity before it becomes a serious threat.
-We’ve talked about how companies can keep their internal accounts secure by protecting against data breaches.
-And one of the main steps we recommend is to make sure accounts only have the permissions they need.
-That way, your team will be able to spot any unusual behavior early.
-Plus, authorization ensures that your staff only has access to the information they need, thus keeping your users protected.
+Authentication and authorization keep internal accounts organized and help catch unauthorized activity before it becomes a serious threat.
+One of the main steps we recommend to protect against breaches is to make sure accounts only have the permissions they need.
+That way, your team can spot any unusual behavior early.

 For more information on website authentication, check out these additional resources: